Cart 0

 Project Support

-The renovation of the Chapel Healing Garden was made possible thanks to a generous donation from the Russell family, in honor of John Spotswood Russell.
+The renovation of the Healing Garden was made possible by family and friends in memory of John Spotswood Russell.

 Discover More PARK IMPROVEMENTS